izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Landing.md

 ![Horde](Images/Logo.png#gh-light-mode-only)![Horde](Images/Logo-DarkMode.png#gh-dark-mode-only)

-Horde has been installed successfully.
+**Horde** has been installed successfully.
 To continue setting up your installation, see the following guides:

 * **[Set up remote C++ compilation](Tutorials/RemoteCompilation.md)**
 * **[Set up build automation](Tutorials/BuildAutomation.md)**

-Alternately, check out the full documentation through the `Help` menu in the top right of the page.
+Alternatively, check out the full documentation through the `Help` menu at the top right of the page.

 ## Status